 Many Detroit region industries offer salaries that are similar or slightly above the national averages.
 However, salaries in three sectors are substantially lower than average:

 Salary growth also varies by industry.
 Salaries in two sectors grew faster than the national rate from 2013-2018:

 Industries with salaries that grew slower than the national rates are:

 Median household income in the Detroit region is nearly equal to the national data.
-However, the growth rate of Detroit region median household income (+15.3%) was slower than the growth rate of national median household income (+19%).
+The growth rate of Detroit region median household income from 2009-2019 (+31.4%) was slightly faster than the growth rate of national median household income (+30.8%).